Yashraj191004/petstore/README.md

 # petstore
-This is the Website for buying food for your pets and services for them
+This is the Website for buying dog and cat food and Services related to them